Five Android smartphones you should avoid buying

 blog Android Headlines, even went so far as to put it at number one in

-Top 10 Android Phone Letdowns of 2011.
+his Top 10 Android Phone Letdowns of 2011.

 Arrowood cited issues when transferring from a 4G to 3G network,